fabric8io/fabric8/esb/shared/src/main/resources/readme.txt

 Examples
 -------------
-Examples with instructions are in the 'examples' directory.
+Examples with instructions are in the 'quickstarts' directory.

 Documentation
 -------------